realityforge/Quake-III-Arena/automate_source_code_formatting.md

 > $ git diff HEAD:code/ui/ui_atoms.c upstream/ioq3_formatted:code/ui/ui_atoms.c

-As these separate branches can be tricky to setup initially or update when the upstream changes, scripts have been added to the `bin/` directory to automate the setup.
+As these separate branches can be tricky to set up initially or update when the upstream changes, scripts have been added to the `bin/` directory to automate the setup.

 ### Evaluation